stechermichal/news-website-project/README.md

-fictional news website, the html and xml parts are unrelated.
+Fictional news website, the html and xml parts are unrelated, just using same topic and data.